Out-of-home care is a temporary, medium or long-term living arrangement for children and young people who cannot live in their family home.

 - after an investigation and removal from the family home by Child Protection

-- when a parent or parents cannot care for their child and approach the Department of Health and Human Services (DHHS) or a community service organisation to care for their child.
+- when a parent or parents cannot care for their child and approach DHHS or a community service organisation to care for their child.

 A number of legal orders can be granted by the Children's Court to assist in the safe removal of a child from their family home.